SamuelSwartzberg/flashcardifying_text_temp/inf.md

 Across different VCSs, a commit may be associated a snapshot (a copy of the file) or a diff, though git chooses a snapshot (contrary to what I thought)
 The commit object has its hash as its name.
 A commit consists of a hash of the tree, a hash of the parent commit, author, committer, date, and message.
-Running `git commit` adds a new commit.
+Running `git commit` adds a new commit with the files in the staging area.

 ##### trees